lukechn99/github-quickstart/class/class_5521_machine_learning_fundamentals/5_bayes_parametric_multivariate.md

 How exactly does the discriminant work?
 It helps locate the class with mean closest to the sample.
 What is Mahalanobis distance and naive bayes?
 What is gaussian density?
 It is the y-axis of the bell curve gaussian distribution graph.
+On slide 13/34 of Bayes_Parametric_Multivariate.pdf, how do we maximize the log-likelihood with respect to p?
+Is it a partial derivative?